oldham123/cfa_level_iii/8 Applications of Economic Analysis to Portfolio Management/Reading 16 Capital Market Expectations.md

   - Using a historical equity risk premium plus a bond yield is another approach
   - A **shrinkage estimate** weights another projection with a historical estimate
   - **Time series models** are used for volatility estimates, and assume past behaviour is a reasonable estimator of the future
+    - If volatility clustering is present (i.e. variance is persisting for a period of time), then a time-series model is appropriate
   - **Multifactor models** use sensitivities and risk factors to forecast returns
     - Inputs can be divided into levels, with the first being composed of broad market factors, and further levels being more specific